 In July 1986, 4,800,000 shares (adjusted for subsequent stock splits) of the Company's common stock were registered for sale under the ESPP.
 In 2001, an additional 3,200,000 shares were registered for sale under the ESPP, bringing the aggregate limit on the number of shares available for sale under the ESPP to 8,000,000 shares.
-Per the terms of the ESPP, this aggregate limit on the number of shares available for sale under the ESPP has been adjusted to 16,655,840 shares to reflect the 2:1 stock split on June 26, 2006, and the special dividends paid on December 28, 2012 and April 23, 2015.
+Per the terms of the ESPP, this aggregate limit on the number of shares available for sale under the ESPP, this aggregate limit on the number of shares available for sale under the ESPP, this aggregate limit on the number of shares available for sale under the ESPP has been adjusted to 16,655,840 shares to reflect the 2:1 stock split on June 26, 2006, and the special dividends paid on December 28, 2012 and April 23, 2015.
 Of the aggregate 16,655,840 shares available for purchase under the ESPP since its inception in 1986, 526,012 shares remained available as of February 24, 2017.
 Over the 3-year period measured January 1, 2014 through December 31, 2016, on average 403,745 shares per year were purchased under the ESPP by associates.
 As of December 31, 2016, we had 4,734 associates enrolled in the ESPP.
 Based on the 3-year average share purchase rate and an increasing headcount, it is projected that the number of shares available for purchase under the ESPP will be nearly exhausted by the end of 2017.

 We are asking you to vote to approve a restatement of the ESPP to increase the number of shares available for purchase by associates.
 Specifically, as proposed, the ESPP will provide that the number of shares of Company common stock that may be purchased by or on behalf of associates pursuant to the ESPP on and after April 26, 2017, shall not exceed an aggregate of 3,000,000 shares, except that (i) in the event of a stock or special cash dividend, stock split or reverse stock split affecting the Company common stock, the maximum number of shares of such Common Stock available for purchase pursuant to the Plan shall, without further action of the Board or the Compensation Committee, be adjusted to reflect such event, and (ii) in the event of any other change affecting the Company common stock, the Company or its capitalization, by reason of a spin-off, split-up, dividend, recapitalization, merger, consolidation or share exchange, the Compensation Committee, in its discretion, may make appropriate adjustments to the maximum number and kind of shares available for purchase pursuant to the ESPP.
-If approved, we anticipate that this proposal will enable the ESPP to continue, based on the current average annual share purchase rate. until 2024.
+If approved, we anticipate that this proposal will enable the ESPP to continue, based on the current average annual share purchase rate, until 2024.